Shell rot can be scary, but it is treatable and preventable. Read below to learn how to fix shell rot and how you can prevent it.

 Can shell rot kill turtles?

 Yes, shell rot can kill turtles if left untreated.
-The infection on the shell can breach the soft tissue underneath and enter the bloodstream causing septicemia or an infection of the blood by a bacteria.
-If it comes to this point, your RES can die after a few days so it’s always best to catch these things and treat them early on.
-Better yet is to prevent them by keeping a proper habitat for your turtle.
+The infection on the shell can breach the soft tissue underneath and enter the bloodstream causing septicemia or an infection of the blood by bacteria.
+If it comes to this point, your RES can die after a few days, so it’s always best to catch these things and treat them early if you suspect your turtle is dying.

 Is shell rot contagious to humans?